Pipe band: Bass section

 The bass section (also referred to as a midsection) consists of a section of tenor drummers and a bass drummer.
 Their role is to provide rhythmic support to the entire ensemble.
 In this respect, the bass section allows the drum corps to delegate their timekeeping responsibilities and allows more freedom in the drum scores.

 Generally, the bass drum provides a steady pulse, playing on the downbeat and on the strong beats of the bar, and the tenors support that pulse, often adding supporting beats, accents and dynamic interest.

 Tenor drums in their modern form are a relatively new addition to the pipe band.
 While pipe bands of the past would often include tenor drummers, they would usually be "swinging tenors", players who would swing their sticks for elaborate visual effect but who would rarely play.
 They are more known as flourishing tenors.
 Today's tenor drummers play pitched drums, and careful thought is given as to which pitches to use and at which times.
 The pitches help provide melodic or harmonic accompaniment to the bagpipes; creating a more dynamic flow between the drum corps and the pipe corps.
 In some cases, five or six tenor drummers have been used, providing a palette of individual pitches for use in a variety of musical situations.
 The swinging also known as flourishing has developed somewhat into an art form, with drummers playing and swinging in unison or sequential flows.
 Tenor drums are also still commonly played on a soft harness, or sling, instead of the typical marching harness used by the snare drums, but shoulder harness tenors are now used by several pipe bands.

+Band Numbers

+Competing bands must adhere to minimum numbers requirements.
+Typically, a band must consist of a minimum of 6 pipers, 2 snare drummers, and 1 bass drummer with numbers varying slightly for different grades (see more on grades below).